Ptujec/LaunchBar/File-Actions/README.md

 - Filter folder content by type (images, movies, presentations, audio, documents) Note: Choosing good categories for all kind of file types is hard to impossible to do.
 So this action has just a few.
 It is mainly based on UTI type declarations provided in plists by the system and installed apps.
 It's not perfect and requires some manual sorting.
 But it performs very well.
 I first tried to loop through the files in a folder and get info via the command line for each file.
 But that made it very slow.
 - Filter folder content by extension
 - Filter images
+- Rename file with Selection (does not work with Electron apps)

 ## Download